cloudposse-archives/load-testing/README.md

 # load-testing

-A collection of tools, workflows, scripts and scenarios that Cloud Posse uses for load and performance testing.
+A collection of tools, workflows, scripts and scenarios that Cloud Posse uses for load and performance testing of websites and applications (in particular those deployed on Kubernetes clusters).

 __NOTE:__ All load testing scripts and scenarios here are just examples and are provided for references.
 We recommend updating them to reflect your environment.